Samir-GIIK/ArkZeroRP_SamJSON/README.md

 * Clone or Download the assets from Git
 * Copy the folder ArkZeroRP to your "Mods" folder so that you have the following structure "*/Game/Mods/ArkZeroRP/Standalone/SamJSON/*"
-* Start your Engine/DevKit and navigate to "/Game/Mods/ArkZeroRP/Standalone/SamJSON" (you should see two Blueprints and two Folders)
+* Start your Engine/DevKit and navigate to "/Game/Mods/ArkZeroRP/Standalone/SamJSON" (you should see 3 Blueprints and one Folders)
 * Done

 ### Asset List (BP - Blueprint)